MPY-01/Caesar-Polo-Esau/polo/1961/polo-04.md

 Of Mao's "contributions"--the thesis of leaders-led contradiction, encouragement of non-Communist criticism, toleration of small strikes, and the thesis of non-antagonistic contradition between the national bourgeoisie and the working class--only the last is an acceptable topic of discussion today.
 The "Hundred Flowers" policy of 1961 is far from the policy of 1957.

-FOR OFFICIAL USE ONLY FOR OFFICIAL USE ONLY MAO TSE-TUNG AND HISTORICAL MATERIALISM
+FOR OFFICIAL USE ONLY FOR OFFICIAL USE ONLY MAO ZEDONG AND HISTORICAL MATERIALISM

 III.
 "CONTRADICTIONS" IN A "SOCIALIST" SOCIETY*